 There are 10 main ELP Standards with a number of descriptors.
 Standards 1-7 highlight the language skills required for ELLs to engage in content-specific practices necessary for full engagement in English language arts and literacy, mathematics, and science.
 Standards 8-10 highlight the linguistic skills needed to support Standards 1-7.
-For example, ELP Standard 8 (An ELL can determine the meaning of words and phrases in oral presentations and literary and informational text) is necessary in order for ELLs to engage with ELP Standard 1 (An ELL can construct meaning from oral presentations and literary and informational text).
+For example, ELP Standard 8 (An ELL can determine the meaning of words and phrases in oral presentations and literary and informational text) is necessary in order for ELLs to engage with ELP Standard 1 (An ELL can construct meaning from oral presentations and literary and informational text through level-appropriate listening, reading, and viewing).